 Is there anything to it?
 Probably not.
 Oysters are a good source of zinc, which is indeed necessary for a healthy male sperm count.
 But sperm count has little to do with desire.

 In 2005, some interesting research came out showing that there are indeed two weird and unusual amino acids found in oysters that were shown – at least in animals – to increase testosterone production.
 Now, testosterone is indeed a hormone that affects sexual desire in both sexes.
 But desire is complex, and it depends on many factors and circumstances.
 My opinion is that any tiny boost in testosterone you might theoretically get from eating a dozen oysters is unlikely to matter much.

 Part of oysters’ aphrodisiac “brand” is the sensuality of the eating experience itself.
 And since desire all happens in the organ between your ears, anything you think is an aphrodisiac can easily become an aphrodisiac.
 It just doesn’t have much to do with zinc or amino acids.

-Learn how to buy, shuck and bake oysters here.
+Ready to give oysters a try?
+Learn how to buy, shuck and bake this shellfish here.

 We independently source all of the products that we feature on cleaneatingmag.com.
 If you buy from the links on our site, we may receive an affiliate commission, which in turn supports our work.